Professor Erik Eklund

 Location: Gippsland Campus, Building 2E Room 222

 Doctor of Philosophy- University of Sydney - 1995

 Bachelor of Arts (Honours) - University of Sydney - 1989

 Professor Erik Eklund holds a chair in Australian History and is the Director of the Centre for Gippsland Studies as well as a member of the Collaborative Research Centre in Australian History (CRCAH).
 He recently completed a term as the Keith Cameron Chair in Australian History at University College Dublin from 2015 to 2016.

 He was a former Professor and Head of School at Monash University and has held appointments at the University of Newcastle, Georgetown University in Washington DC, and at the ANU as a visiting fellow.

 Erik’s current research covers a range of topics in Australian, Irish and World history.
 He has a particular interest in labour history and regional history covering themes such as industrial heritage, social policy history, oral history and memory, deindustrialisation and comparative regional histories.

-Erik’s work is marked by a series of successful collobarations with Australian and international scholars from a range of backgrounds and disciplines.
-Much of his work in regional history has involved in-depth and productive collaborations with community groups, local Councils, and historicial societies.
+Erik’s work is marked by a series of successful collaborations with Australian and international scholars from a range of backgrounds and disciplines.
+Much of his work in regional history has involved in-depth and productive collaborations with community groups, local Councils, and historical societies.